 Whomever you choose, make sure that the voice of your story is charismatic.

 It’s one thing to tell a story.
 It’s another to tell a story with passion.

 If it’s a comedy video, make sure they’re funny.

 If it’s a staff member, make sure they’re comfortable on camera.

 Having a flat or dull delivery of your story will ruin it, no matter how much planning or preparation has gone into your pre-production.

 Here’s an example of a video with a specific “voice” chosen for comedy.

 Next Steps In Video Storytelling

-Once you’ve got a clear idea of what emotion you want to invoke, and who will be the voice, you’re already ahead of the pack on your video storytelling strategy.
+Once you’ve got a clear idea of what emotion you want to invoke, and who will be the voice, you’re already ahead of the game with regards to your video storytelling strategy.